msundlana/random-joke-api/README.md

 ## What is this repository for?

-- REST APIs for managing favorite recipes.
+- REST APIs for retrieving random jokes.

 ## Dependencies